-King Maha Vajiralongkorn of Thailand
+King Vajiralongkorn of Thailand

 by Scott Mehl © Unofficial Royalty 2014

-King Maha Vajiralongkorn of Thailand was born on July 28, 1952, in the Ambara Villa of the Royal Dusit Palace, Bangkok, the second child and only son of King Bhumibol Adulyadej and Sirikit Kitiyakara.
+King Vajiralongkorn of Thailand was born on July 28, 1952, in the Ambara Villa of the Royal Dusit Palace, Bangkok, the second child and only son of King Bhumibol Adulyadej and Sirikit Kitiyakara.
 He was named Crown Prince and heir to the throne on December 28, 1972.

-Maha Vajiralongkorn has three sisters:
+Vajiralongkorn has three sisters:

 Following his primary education in Bangkok, he attended King’s Mead School and Millfield School, both in England, and The King’s School and Royal Military College, Duntroon, both in Australia.
 He later earned his Bachelor of Laws degree from the Sukhothai Thammatirat University in Bangkok.
 He has served in the Thai military forces since 1975 and holds the ranks of General in the Royal Thai Army, Admiral in the Royal Thai Navy, and Air Chief Marshal in the Royal Thai Air Force.

-Shortly after his first marriage, the crown prince began living with Yuvadhida Polpraserth, Thai actress.
+Shortly after his first marriage, the crown prince began living with Yuvadhida Polpraserth, a Thai actress.
 They had four sons and one daughter.

 • Juthavachara Vivacharawongse (born 1979)